Pasta Shapes From A to Z

 Orzo pasta is small enough to be used in a pasta soup or in a chopped vegetable pasta salad.
 It resembles rice but bigger.

-Pantacce pasta is a mini bite sized lasagna pasta shapes.
-The wide pasta is wonderful for any pasta sauce to dance on top of.
+Pantacce pasta is a mini bite sized lasagna pasta shape with a diagonal cut.
+This wide pasta is great for any pasta sauce.

-Pappardelle Pasta are like a long piece of paper.
-It's super wide and thin cut pasta, wider then a Tagliatelle pasta.
-Use it with a Porcini Mushroom Cream Sauce.
+Pappardelle pasta are like a long piece of paper.
+A very wide, thinly cut pasta.
+Wider then a tagliatelle pasta.
+Use it with a porcini mushroom cream sauce.
 To Die for!

-Pasta Al Ceppo translates into Pasta on a stick.
-This looks like a parchment paper scroll.
+Pasta al ceppo translates into pasta on a stick.
+This looks like a parchment paper scroll or rolled paper.
 Although in the 60's we might have described it a little differently. :o)

 Perciatelli is long pasta with a hollow center much like bucatini but not as thick.
-Perfect for Aglio Olio or Garlic Oil sauce.
-Southern Italian style with heat and ricotta.
+Perfect for aglio olio or garlic oil sauce, Southern Italian style with ricotta.

 Rahetti is shaped like a tennis racket.
 This unusual type of pasta is what I would call pasta art or nouveau pasta.
 A fun shape for a kids meal as well as a pasta salad.